 However, where exactly you would place a dedicated trail connection is a mystery to me, as welcome as it would be.
-This is akin to the TRCA’s proposal to extend a trail through the bottom reach of the Rouge River; it’s entirely a wide river channel with wetlands, and the adjacent tableland is taken up by private residential housing.
-Creating a path would be tricky and expensive, so this might be one acceptable on-street connection.
+This is akin to the TRCA’s proposal to extend a trail through the bottom reach of the Rouge River; it’s a wide river channel with wetlands, and the adjacent tableland is taken up by private residential housing.
+Creating a path would be tricky and expensive, so this might be one acceptable on-street connection to live with.

 This segment would make the Humber River Trail continuous by making a connection between Memorial Park and Cruickshank Park, going under the GO Transit Kitchener line.
-The current detour up the St Phillips Steps, and along Weston Road.
+The current detour sends you up (or down) the St Phillips Steps, and along Weston Road.

 I have seen no indication of this moving forward, and it’s extremely disappointing.
 Metrolinx recently completed work here to widen the rail bridge over the Humber River, and while other trail projects have taken advantage of old constructions accesses, nothing seems to have been left behind in this case.
 For extra irony, it is in the old Ward 11, where local councillor Frances Nunziata hosted a ribbon-cutting ceremony for the path back in 2014.

 Besides the 5 main connections identified, there are still some other gaps that should be addressed to ensure the Pan Am Path is a legacy to be proud of.